How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 4. If the plate is on a retention certificate (V778)

-Step 1 – Seller confirms certificate details
+Step 1 – seller checks certificate details

 The seller should check:

-The plate details on the V778
+- the plate details on the V778

 If the certificate is close to expiry, the seller may need to renew or clarify what they intend to do before the sale goes through.

-Step 2 – Seller nominates the buyer (if needed)
+Step 2 – seller nominates the buyer (if needed)

 The seller can do this via DVLA (online or by post).

-Step 3 – Seller sends the original certificate
+Step 3 – seller sends the original certificate

-Step 4 – Buyer assigns the plate to their vehicle
+Step 4 – buyer assigns the plate to their vehicle

 The buyer then:

-Uses DVLA’s online service or posts the V778 and V5C to DVLA
+- uses DVLA’s online service or posts the V778 and V5C to DVLA

-Waits for confirmation that the plate has been assigned
+- waits for confirmation that the plate has been assigned

 Only once DVLA confirms should the buyer fit the new physical plates.